anttikissa/ason/README.md

 	new Date('2012-12-06T09:15:50.644Z')

-Possibly make writing ASON documents easier by abbreviating it with:
+Maybe make writing ASON documents easier by abbreviating it with:

 	D(1354798123123)

-- binary buffers if needed
+Binary buffers if needed.

-- maybe regular expressions and Errors, too (but not likely as useful)
+Maybe regular expressions and Errors, too (but not likely as useful).

 ## API

 	cson = require 'cson'

-	# Like
+	# Like JSON

 	cson.parse string
 	cson.stringify value, replacer, space